Durjoy001/Java_Tutorial/Java Basic/Java Methods/README.md

 # Return Values
 The void keyword, used in the examples above, indicates that the method should not return a value.
 If you want the method to return a value, you can use a primitive data type (such as int, char, etc.)
 instead of void, and use the return keyword inside the method:

+# Method Overloading
+With method overloading, multiple methods can have the same name with different parameters:
+int myMethod(int x)
+float myMethod(float x)
+double myMethod(double x, double y)
+Note: Multiple methods can have the same name as long as the number and/or type of parameters are different.